Jana Wood

 “Muruhia”, Mixed media on Picket Fencing

 After being part of a 6-week community occupation and protest at Turua Street, St Heliers, 3 unique seaside Art Deco homes that were listed by the Heritage Trust, were demolished.
-This is a series of works using bricks salvaged from the demolition, to help bring attention to the plight of our architectural heritage.
+Following is a body of work, completed over the ensuing year, using the bricks salvaged from the demolition, to help bring attention to the plight of our architectural heritage.

 For more information visit: